Live a healthier lifestyle and get 20% off a Nuffield Health Gym membership when you take out any policy with us.

 Absolutely everyone has down days and weeks, and, inevitably, we all face difficult periods throughout life – circumstantial low mood or depression – which can often be attributed to traumatic life events such as the breakdown of a relationship, health problems, redundancy or the loss of a loved one.

 But what if a ‘difficult period’ turns into a prolonged period and things seem to be getting increasingly harder, not easier?
 Sometimes there doesn’t even need to be a trigger for how you are feeling - you may find yourself in the doldrums for no clear reason at all.
-Worse still, you may feel completely powerless and unable to lift yourself out of this inexplicable change of mood, which can be frustrating to say the least.
+Worse still, you may feel completely powerless and unable to lift yourself out of this inexplicable change of mood, which can be frustrating, to say the least.

 Depression is an illness, just like any other, and – as with a broken leg, an ear infection or a knee injury - sometimes treatment is essential in order to get better.
 In the past, depression has been somewhat of a taboo subject and too many people suffered unnecessarily, despite help being available.
-Today we are better equipped to deal with mental health problems than at any point in the past and things are starting to change – more people than ever are talking about how they are feeling and moving forward with the right support to tackle depression and mental health problems head on.
+Today we are better equipped to deal with mental health problems than at any point in the past and things are starting to change – more people than ever are talking about how they are feeling and moving forward with the right support to tackle depression and mental health problems head-on.
 As with the aforementioned broken leg or knee injury - there is absolutely no shame in asking for medical help, why should mental illness be any different?
 And let’s face it, you’re in good company – 1 in 4 of us will at some point experience a mental health problem, we just don’t talk about it as much as we should.

 To read one man’s experience of opening up about his depression and fighting back, visit Mind.

-The Campaign Against Living Miserably (CALM) suggests that suicidal feelings are actually fairly common, and may be the fleeting result of panic triggered by an unexpected event or an unfamiliar situation.
-CALM says these thought are not necessarily abnormal, as long as the feeling is passing and doesn’t last for extensive periods of time, block out other thoughts or become overwhelming.
+The Campaign Against Living Miserably (CALM) suggests that suicidal feelings are actually fairly common, and maybe the fleeting result of panic triggered by an unexpected event or an unfamiliar situation.
+CALM says these thoughts are not necessarily abnormal, as long as the feeling is passing and doesn’t last for extensive periods of time, block out other thoughts or become overwhelming.
 If such thoughts begin taking over other thoughts and remain at the forefront of your mind, then it is definitely time to seek advice.

 First step – recognising there may be a problem